ksong29/ECE9069-Presentation-2/Presentation2.md

 ![blue screen of death](https://user-images.githubusercontent.com/59459399/111933682-545c6180-8a96-11eb-8095-cea3bfcd5999.png)

 But if we keep trying the exploit several times, we can get the system/authority privilege.
+Below is the demo from the ZECOPS research team to demonstrate how they get the system privilege at the end.

 ![CVE-2020-0796-Privilege-Escalation-POC-original](https://user-images.githubusercontent.com/59459399/111933400-c7b1a380-8a95-11eb-9060-a7f851beeb16.gif)